 I’m not overly precious about the gear I use.
-I use what I like and use what I need; in other words, if it gets the job done I’m not opposed to giving it a shot.
+I use what I like and use what I need; in other words, if it gets the job done, I’m not opposed to giving it a shot.
 Sometimes that’s a Sony a7R II and sometimes it’s my (now busted) Zenza Bronica ETR-S shooting 120 film.
-At the start of the pandemic I got the opportunity to review the (at the time) recently available Fujifilm X-Pro 3 and then everything shut.
+At the start of the pandemic, I got the opportunity to review the (at the time) recently available Fujifilm X-Pro 3, and then everything shut down.

 Excerpt